Calculating Paid Family Leave Benefit Payment Amounts

 1. Confirm your claim start date.

 Your claim begins on the date your family leave began.
-SDI calculates the weekly benefit amount using your base period.
+State Disability Insurance (SDI) calculates the weekly benefit amount using your base period.
 The date the family leave claim begins determines your base period.

 You may not change the beginning date of your claim or adjust a base period after establishing a valid claim.
 If you have any questions about your claim start date, please contact PFL at 1-877-238-4373 before filing your claim.

-Special base period: Under certain circumstances, the law permits substitution of wages paid in quarters prior to the normal base period of a claim in order to make a claim valid and/or increase the weekly benefit amount.
+Special base period: Under certain circumstances, the law permits substitution of wages paid in quarters prior to the normal base period of a claim in order to make a claim valid.
 If your current base period was adversely affected by: military service, industrial disability, trade dispute, or long-term unemployment, you are eligible to request a special base period.
 If your base period meets one of the requirements listed, contact PFL at 1-877-238-4373 to verify if you are eligible for the special base period and provide additional information to support your request.

 3. Estimate your weekly benefit amount.

-The weekly benefit amount is determined by using the quarter in which you were paid the highest wages.
+The weekly benefit amount is determined by using the quarter in which you were paid the highest wages in your base period.
 Refer to the DI and PFL Weekly Benefits Chart for further information.

-You may also look at the Disability Insurance (DI) and Paid Family Leave (PFL) Weekly Benefits Amounts (DE 2588) or the Disability Insurance (DI) and Paid Family Leave (PFL) Weekly Benefit Amounts in Dollar Increments (DE 2589) for estimated benefit amounts.
+For an estimate of your WBA, based on your highest reported quarterly earnings, refer to the Disability Insurance (DI) and Paid Family Leave (PFL) Weekly Benefits Amounts (DE 2588) or the Disability Insurance (DI) and Paid Family Leave (PFL) Weekly Benefit Amounts in Dollar Increments (DE 2589).